pete-kufahl/java-tutorial/intro-kafka/README.md

 * demo3: using REST api with Postman
 * demo4: producer protocol with CLI

-## java/.. /producers
+## java.com.ps
-* demo5: reproduce demo4 in java
+* demo5: Producer in java, one consumer in CLI
+* demo6: Producer in java, multiple consumers in different groups (CLI)
 *